Cofferdam: Examples

 A 100-ton open caisson that was lowered more than a mile to the sea floor in attempts to stop the flow of oil in the Deepwater Horizon oil spill has been called a cofferdam.

 A cofferdam over 1 mile long was built to permit the construction of the Livingstone Channel in the Detroit River.
 See main article at Stony Island.

 The museum battleships USS Alabama (BB-60) and USS North Carolina (BB-55) have had cofferdams since 2003 and 2018, respectively.
 This saves much money compared to towing and dry docking them after the tow and this also provides additional security so there is a low chance of the ships sinking and becoming impossible to repair.

 Types

 Several types of structure performing this function can be distinguished, depending on how they are constructed and how they are used.

 Civil and coastal engineering

-In civil and costal engineering applications cofferdams are usually made from interlocking steel sheet piles which are driven deep into the bed of the water source in order to create a temporary dam behind which the engineering contractors can carry out their works.
-After the construction project is complete the sheet piles can then be removed and the area behind them rewetted.
+In civil and coastal engineering applications, cofferdams are usually made from interlocking steel sheet piles.
+These piles are driven deep into the bed of the water source, creating a temporary dam behind which the engineering contractors can carry out their works.
+After the construction project is complete, the sheet piles can then be removed and the area behind them rewetted.